timothy-jeong/fastapi-cors-test/README.md

     ```

 4. send API request with Origin Header<br/>
-you can observe /exception and /exception/depend are doesn't work as expected
+You can test the endpoints by sending API requests that include an Origin header.
+Note that when using the default middleware, you may observe that `/exception` and `/exception/depend` do not behave as expected (i.e., they might not attach the proper CORS headers).
+For example:

     ```bash
     curl -i -X GET -H "Origin: https://google.com" http://127.0.0.1:8000/health